lsst-ts/ts_tma_tma-documentation_ethernet-conexions/Ethernet-Connections.md

 ### HHD

-It is a Hand Held Device, portable user interface, that can be connected only in some points in the telescope.
-It has 4 connection points available in the switch but it uses only one each time.
+It is a Hand Held Device, portable user interface, that can be connected only in some points in the telescope, 4 boxes.
+Only one connection is used each time.

 ### TMA IS